hXtreme/tachiyomi-wiki/FAQ.md

 **Q: Can you make it possible to store manga on both internal storage and external sd card?**
 <br>A: At the moment, no. You could try using symlinks

-##### Q: I'm getting 'page list is empty'
-1. Try opening the manga in browser.
-If there is CAPTCHA, solve it and try again.
-2. Change your internet connection ( wifi <--> mobile data or another wifi ), then try again.

-If any of the above solves it you are getting a CAPTCHA (or similar) and there is probably nothing that can be done about that.
-Switch to a different source, use a source less, don't download from the source.

-3. Check with other users.
-If everyone is having this issue, the problem could be that the website changed layout.
-In that case, open an issue.